-Siegfried Sassoon was a celebrated war poet, also decorated for his bravery during action.
-He survived the war and continued a successful literary career.
+Siegfried Sassoon was a celebrated First World War poet.
+He was decorated for bravery during action, but became increasingly critical of the nature of war publishing a letter in the Times.
+He survived the conflict and continued a successful literary career.

 Short Biography Siegfried Sassoon

-Siegfried Sassoon was born 8 September in Matfield Kent.
-His father was a wealthy Jewish businessman and his mother an Anglo Catholic.
-He was educated at Marlborough College and then Clare College, Cambridge University.
-However, he left without completing his degree.
+Siegfried Sassoon was born 8 September in Matfield, Kent, UK.
+His father was a wealthy Jewish businessman and his mother an Anglo-Catholic.
+He was educated at Marlborough College and then Clare College, Cambridge University – though he left without completing his degree.
 Between 1907 and the start of the war, he was able to live a comfortable life of writing, playing cricket and other sporting interests.
 His private income meant he didn’t have to get a job; he nursed ambitions to be both play cricket for Kent and become a writer.

 In 1913, he achieved moderate success with his book, The Daffodil Murderer a parody of Everlasting Mercy by John Masefield.